-As museums begin to reopen following the pandemic, they will play a critical role in our national renewal.
-This £18.8 million fund will enable local and regional museums to undertake vital infrastructure, repair and maintenance work and contribute towards levelling up across our country, by identifying and celebrating the unique qualities in each community that will attract new investment and drive economic growth.
+I am therefore delighted to announce that, following substantial demand for the first round of the Museum Estate and Development Fund, this next £16.9 million of funding will enable further local and regional museums to undertake vital infrastructure, repair and maintenance work.
+It will also help cherished institutions to contribute towards levelling up across our country, helping them to attract new investment and drive economic growth.

-We wish you well with developing your projects and look forward to working with you to deliver positive outcomes for museums across England.
+I wish you well with developing your projects and look forward to working with you to deliver positive outcomes for museums across England.